software-developer-org/blog/README.md

 # Setup Unit tests with Jest

 ## Start with installing and setup jest
-you can skip this stepps if you clone the UnitTest branch from this repo
+you can skip this stepps if you clone the unitTest branch from this repo

 - open bash and type:
 ```